General

 No, but the server or instance on which your application and the HSM client are running must have network (IP) reachability to all HSMs in the cluster.
 You can establish network connectivity from your application to the HSM in many ways, including operating your application in the same VPC, with VPC peering, with a VPN connection, or with Direct Connect.
 Please see the VPC Peering Guide and VPC User Guide for more details.

-Q: Does CloudHSM work with on-premises HSMs?
+Q: Does AWS CloudHSM work with on-premises HSMs?

-Q: How can my application use CloudHSM?
+Q: How can my application use AWS CloudHSM?

-If you are developing your own custom application, your application can use the standard APIs supported by CloudHSM, including PKCS#11 and Java JCA/JCE (Java Cryptography Architecture/Java Cryptography Extensions), or Microsoft CAPI/CNG.
-Please refer to the CloudHSM User Guide for code samples and help with getting started.
+If you are developing your own custom application, your application can use the standard APIs supported by AWS CloudHSM, including PKCS#11 and Java JCA/JCE (Java Cryptography Architecture/Java Cryptography Extensions), or Microsoft CAPI/CNG.
+Please refer to the AWS CloudHSM User Guide for code samples and help with getting started.

 AWS services integrate with AWS Key Management Service, which in turn is integrated with AWS CloudHSM through the KMS custom key store feature.
 If you want to use the server-side encryption offered by many AWS services (such as EBS, S3, or Amazon RDS), you can do so by configuring a custom key store in AWS KMS.

-Q: Can CloudHSM be used to perform personal identification number (PIN) block translation or other cryptographic operations used with debit payment transactions?
+Q: Can AWS CloudHSM be used to perform personal identification number (PIN) block translation or other cryptographic operations used with debit payment transactions?

-Q: How do I terminate CloudHSM service?
+Q: How do I terminate AWS CloudHSM service?

 Billing